whardier/Mongo-Like-Candy/articles/cascading-multi-clause-queries.rst

 Data
 ====

-This article focuses on using a sample stream of geographically referenced Twitter posts using the `Twitter Streaming API`_.
-It may not surprise any of you that the `JSON`_ output from `Twitter`_ can be directly imported into `MongoDB`_ using `mongoimport`_ and contains valid `GeoJSON`_ for direct use with the `2dsphere`_ geospatial index as well as an array of points that works well with the `2d`_ geospatial index.
+This article focuses on using a sample stream of geographically referenced Twitter posts using the `Twitter Streaming API`_ which is a streaming JSON feed that easily imports into `MongoDB`_.

-`Twitter`_ posts make an **excellent** data source to use when testing indexing requirements like multi-lingual text searching, geospatial data, `compound indexes`_, and works very well when you simply need a lot of very unique data to play with.

 Sample `Twitter`_ Post
 ----------------------